-The specification of equation [9] reinforces the importance of participation, as turnout remains a significant predictor across six of the intervals even with the lagged dependent variable in the equation.
-The estimation of equation [10] reveals that PEPS1 is a significant predictor of Polity in 13 of 21 analyses; in six it outperformed Polity itself.
-The last column's report of equation [11]
+The specification of equation (9) reinforces the importance of participation, as turnout remains a significant predictor across six of the intervals, even with the lagged dependent variable in the equation.
+The estimation of equation (10) reveals that PEPS1 is a significant predictor of Polity in 13 of 21 analyses; in six it outperformed Polity itself.
+The last column's report of equation (11) offers the most striking results: in 16 of 21 intervals, the relationship between Polity and lagged PEPS2 was significant; and the PEPS2 prediction was also superior to Polity's in 16 cases.41